gretay-js/ocamlfdo/README.md

 ```

 To enable an FDO build, create a new context in your `dune-workspace`
-and speficy the target executable to optimize.
+and specify the target executable to optimize.
 ```
 (context (default
            (fdo src/foo.exe)